ultralytics/ultralytics/docs/en/usage/callbacks.md

 | `on_export_start` | Triggered when the export process starts |
 | `on_export_end`   | Triggered when the export process ends   |

 ## FAQ

-### How do Ultralytics callbacks enhance model training and validation?

-Ultralytics callbacks provide strategic entry points at different stages of the training, validation, export, and prediction processes.
-They work by accepting `Trainer`, `Validator`, or `Predictor` objects to perform specific tasks or modify results.
-This customization allows users to optimize and extend the functionality of their machine learning models, as demonstrated in the [prediction batch example](#returning-additional-information-with-prediction).
-For a detailed list of the supported callbacks, refer to the [source code](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/utils/callbacks/base.py).

-### What are practical examples of using Ultralytics callbacks?
+### What are Ultralytics callbacks and how can I use them?

-Callbacks can be used to add custom functionality during different phases of the machine learning pipeline.
-A practical example is updating prediction results with additional information.
-By defining a custom callback, you can zip prediction results with images, as shown in the [Returning additional information with Prediction](#returning-additional-information-with-prediction) example.
-This flexibility helps you tailor the output to your specific application needs.
+**Ultralytics callbacks** are specialized entry points triggered during key stages of model operations like training, validation, exporting, and prediction.
+These callbacks allow for custom functionality at specific points in the process, enabling enhancements and modifications to the workflow.
+Each callback accepts a `Trainer`, `Validator`, or `Predictor` object, depending on the operation type.
+For detailed properties of these objects, refer to the [Reference section](../reference/cfg/__init__.md).

+To use a callback, you can define a function and then add it to the model with the `add_callback` method.
+Here's an example of how to return additional information during prediction:

 ```python
 from ultralytics import YOLO

 def on_predict_batch_end(predictor):
     """Handle prediction batch end by combining results with corresponding frames; modifies predictor results."""